-Yes No Requirement

-Ensure the insurer's and applicable producer's system of annuity suitability supervision include from

-Model #275 :

-The producer has disclosed to the consumer, on a form substantially similar to

-Appendix A, a description of the scope and terms of the relationship with the

-consumer and the role of the producer in the transaction.

-The producer has provided an affirmative statement on whether the producer

-is licensed and authorized to sell the following products:

-• Fixed annuities;

-Fixed indexed annuities;

-• Variable annuities;

-• Life insurance;

-Mutual funds;

-• Stocks and bonds; and

-• Certificates of deposit.

-The producer has provided an affirmative statement describing the insurers

-the producer is authorized, contracted (or appointed), or otherwise able to sell

-insurance products for, using the following descriptions:

-• One insurer;

-• From two or more insurers; or

-• From two or more insurers although primarily contracted with one

-insurer.

-The producer has provided a description of the sources and types of cash
+Yes No Requirement Ensure the ir Ensure the insurer's and applicable producer's system of annuity suitability supervision include from Model #275 : The producer has disclosed to the consumer, on a form substantially similar to Appendix A, a description of the scope and terms of the relationship with the consumer and the role of the producer in the transaction.
+The producer has provided an affirmative statement on whether the producer is licensed and authorized to sell the following products: Fixed annuities; Fixed indexed annuities; Variable annuities; Life insurance; Mutual funds; Stocks and bonds; and Certificates of deposit.
+The producer has provided an affirmative statement describing the insurers the producer is authorized, contracted (or appointed), or otherwise able to sell insurance products for, using the following descriptions: One insurer;From two or more insurers; or From two or more insurers although primarily contracted with one insurer.
+The producer has provided a description of the sources and types of cash compensation and non-cash compensation to be received by the producer,